flitzi/AC_SERVER_APPS/AC_ServerStarter/README.txt

 Installation:
 -------------
--Extract the files into your AC/server directory, next to acServer executable or extract anywhere else and set ac_server_directory in app.exe.config to folder where acServer executable is located
+-Extract the files into your AC/server directory, next to acServer executable or extract anywhere else and set ac_server_directory in exe.config to folder where acServer executable is located
 -If not already installed you need .NET 4.0